mui/material-ui/docs/src/pages/style/typography/typography.md

 # Typography

+Use typography to present your design and content as clearly and efficiently as possible.

 Too many type sizes and styles at once can spoil any layout.
 A [typographic scale](https://material.io/design/typography/#type-scale) has a limited set of type sizes that work well together along with the layout grid.